flipt-io/flipt-client-sdks/ARCHITECTURE.md

 #### WASM Engine

-[`flipt-engine-wasm`](./flipt-client-browser/src/) is a Rust library that compiles to WebAssembly and is designed to be embedded in the client-side SDKs that run in the browser.

 The [`flipt-engine-wasm`](./flipt-client-browser/src/) library is responsible for the following:

 - Deserializing the evaluation state from JSON to memory.